KallePettersson/devops-course/contributions/course-automation/kalpet-andnil5/README.md

 ### new suggestion
-*First*, there needs to be a text file called **Registered_KTH_IDs.txt**, including course registered students' use addresses.
-This file is currently located at `contributions/course-automation/kalpet-andnil5/config/kth-ids.txt`.
+*First*, there needs to be a text file called **Registered_KTH_IDs.txt**, including course registered students' usernames .
+This file is currently located in the root of this repo.
 The path for this file could be configured in **src/config/config.js**.
-Note that there is a compiled copy of the file in the `dist` folder that is generated at compile time and then used by the action.
-If you modify the The students' email addresses in the file `kth-ids.txt` must be separated by one or more of the following characters:
+**Note**: The usernames in **Registered_KTH_IDs.txt** must be separated by one or more of the following characters:
 * A space character
 * A tab character
 * A carriage return character